joaquimserafim/jenkins-client/README.md

     - *statusCode* an integer, the returning status code
     - *payload* a string but ... depends of the the job output

-`buildResult` can return a stream and allows you to pipe data from the request
+`buildResult` can return a stream and allows you to pipe the data from the request, the best option

 ```js
 var st = Client(URI, user, pwd, jobName).buildResult(1)